libgdx/gdx-liftoff/README.md

 bugfix or point releases after that will confuse Gradle and lead to bizarre bugs.
 JDK versions, or language levels, never include bugfix versions, and when you enter one here it should always be a single int, with no `.` .

-**JAVA 25 INSTALLATIONS ARE NOT YET SUPPORTED.
-IF YOU HAVE ANY DOUBTS ABOUT WHAT VERSION YOU HAVE, INSTALL JAVA 17.**
+Java 25 is now somewhat supported to build your projects, in recent Liftoff versions.
-Android's tools have not yet been updated to be compatible with Gradle 9.x, and Java 25 is only supported by Gradle 9.1 and later.
-If you bundle Java 25 (or 24) with a released app, users will see alarming (but harmless) warnings when they run your app, so there isn't much user-experience benefit to using them anyway.
+If you bundle Java 25 (or 24) with a released app, users will see alarming (but harmless) warnings when they run your app, so there isn't much user-experience benefit to using 24 or newer for releases.

 If you don't know what JDK you have installed, or don't have one, then either of the JDK 17 installers from OpenJDK vendors [BellSoft Liberica](https://bell-sw.com/pages/downloads/#jdk-17-lts) or